taolianci/trPHopt/trPHopt/README.md

 # Structure-Guided Hybrid GCN-Transformer Framework for Enzyme Optimal pH Prediction

-This tool performs pH prediction and classification for a single protein sequence using a pre-trained Two-Stage Predictor model.
+This tool performs optimal pH prediction for a single enzyme sequence using the hybrid GCN-Transformer Framework.
 It integrates multiple feature modalities including ESMC representations, IUPred disorder predictions, and trRosetta structural features.

 In the following, we take a enzyme sequence file as an example to show the prediction process.
 Here, the enzyme sequence file with uniprot_id 'A7RDD3'.